 The Power-Off 180° Is a Logical Extension of a “Normal Landing!”

-First, it is important not to overcomplicate this maneuver. *Every* landing should be to an accurate aim point, right from the first solo.
+First, it is important not to overcomplicate this maneuver. *Every* landing should be to an accurate aim point, on the centerline, right from the first solo.
 As we progress as pilots, we should be continually sharpening this skill to be more precise.
 And having power available often just corrects for poor judgment or sloppy flying so this is an “opportunity to learn.”
 Let’s unpack this and give you tools to make this maneuver predictable and consistently successful.

-First Determine What Your DPE Wants/Allows
+Allowances: First Determine What Your DPE Wants

 The first question to resolve if this is for a check-ride is what techniques will be allowed by your evaluator during the demonstration of this maneuver; get on the same page here.
 Some examiners carry the “stabilized approach” criteria too far and insist on full flaps, gear down immediately, and no slipping allowed.
 But the FAA Airplane Flying Handbook clearly regards this maneuver as almost an emergency procedure; allowing basically whatever it takes to achieve the result specified in the ACS.